sergegithub22/portfolio-items/README.md

 # Portfolio Items
-Portfolio items design examples. /
+Portfolio items design examples.\
-Bilded on flex and grid.
+built on flex and grid.
 ### Used:
  - HTML
  - CSS